mBuergi86/DevSeConnect/README.md

   - `GET /users` – Fetch all users.
   - `POST /users` – Create a new user.
+  - `PUT /users/:id` – Update a user with id.
+  - `DELETE /users/:id` – Delete a user with id.

 - **Posts**:

   - `GET /posts` – Fetch all posts.
   - `POST /posts/:username` – Create a new post.
+  - `PUT /posts/:id` – Update a post with id.
+  - `DELETE /posts/:id` – Delete a post with id.

 - **Comments**:

   - `GET /comments` – Fetch all comments.
   - `POST /comments/:title/:username` – Add a comment to a post.
+  - `PUT /comments/:id` – Update a comment with id.
+  - `DELETE /comments/:id` – Delete a comment with id.

 - **Likes**:
+  - `GET /likes` – Fetch all likes.
-  - `POST /posts/:title/like/:username` – Like a post.
+  - `POST /likes/:title/:username` – Like a post.
-  - `POST /comments/:content/like/:username` – Like a comment.
+  - `POST /likes/:content/:username` – Like a comment.
+  - `DELETE /likes/:id` – Delete a like with id.

 ## Database Schema 🗄️